-Dining Services will be moving to the new student center/ classroom building as soon as construction is complete, projected for spring 2010.
-Check www.frederick.edu for updated information regarding dining services when the new building is completed.
 The mission of the FCC Dining Services Department is to provide premier dining services to the college community and campus guests through outstanding quality and choice of food and superb customer service.

-Dining Services operates three venues on campus including the Cougar Grille, Sara Lee Sandwich Shoppe , and A Taste for All Seasons Catering.
+Dining Services operates three venues on campus including the Cougar Grille, Sara Lee Sandwich Shoppe, and A Taste for All Seasons Catering.
+The coffee shop is operated by The Coffee Table.
 All venues are open to all students, faculty, staff and the general public.
-Dining services also monitors the vending operations on campus.
-The management office is in the Arts & Student Center, room F-108B.
-For information on any of our services, call Donna Sowers at 301.846.2466 or email dsowers@frederick.edu or call Sandy Toms at 301.624.2738 or email stoms@frederick.edu or drop by our office.
+Dining Services also monitors the vending operations on campus.
+The management office is in the Classroom/Student Center, room H-115G.
+For information on any of our services, call Donna Sowers at 301.846.2466 or e-mail dsowers@frederick.edu or call Sandy Toms at 301.624.2738 or e-mail stoms@frederick. edu or drop by our office.
 Suggestions or comments about any of our venues are always welcome.
-Menus, daily features, special events, an online suggestion/comment form and online catering reservation form are available on the college Web site, www.frederick.edu under dining services.
+Menus, daily features, special events, operating schedule, and an online suggestion/comment form and online catering reservation form are available on the college Web site, www.frederick.edu.